A clean reader for any article

 Everything you need to read, annotate, look up, and keep—in one extension that runs entirely on your machine.

-Sunny, Sky, Dawn, Sunset, Cloud—each with a light and dark mode.
-System dark mode matching built in.
+Sunny, Sky, Dawn, Sunset, Cloud—each paired with a matching dark mode.
+Or let it follow your computer.

 Every article you open in Sunny Reader is saved as a local snapshot—title, site, your notes, your highlights, all of it.
 Search, sort, archive, and export whenever you like.